 \section{Conclusion}

-We introduce Perceiver AR, an architecture designed to enable longer-context autoregressive modeling.
-Perceiver AR scales to much longer input sizes than autoregressive architectures that are typically used in practice (decoder-only Transformers and Transformer-XL), while simultaneously scaling to the depths needed for density estimation on real-world data.
+We introduce Perceiver AR, an architecture designed for long-context autoregressive modeling.
+Perceiver AR scales to longer input sizes than the architectures typically used in practice (Transformers and Transformer-XL), while scaling to the depths needed for density estimation on real-world data.
 Perceiver AR decouples the computational requirements of processing many inputs from those of building deep networks.
-This gives us more control over how much compute is used for a given trained model at test time and allows us to smoothly trade off speed against performance.
-The architecture produces good results on a number of domains, and our experiments suggest that the larger context conditioning that Perceiver AR facilitates may open the door for more flexible autoregressive ordering strategies.
-Our results indicate Perceiver AR is a good candidate for a general-purpose, long-context autoregressive model.
+This gives us more control over how much compute is used for a given model at test time and allows us to smoothly trade off speed against performance.
+Perceiver AR produces good results on a number of domains.
+Our experiments suggest that the larger context used by Perceiver AR may open the door for more flexible autoregressive ordering strategies.
+Perceiver AR is a good candidate for a general-purpose, long-context autoregressive model.